Americans gave $ 201 million to love con men: how to avoid the theft of your heart and money

-Some scammers “process” their victims for months and years.
-Federal officials announced ahead of Valentine's Day that Americans lost $ 201 million last year due to online fraud For any inquiries, We're here to answer you. almost 40% more than since 2018.
+Some scammers “process” their victims for months or years.
+Ahead of Valentine's Day, federal officials announced that Americans lost $ 201 million last year to online scams - almost 40% more than since 2018.

 Here are some signs to be wary of avoiding stealing your heart and money: